-2.1Trees and Fonts
+2.1 Trees and fonts

-Naturally, HTML is a tree structure of nested nodes. elements, but unfortunately at the cost of attaching information such as the current font, font size, color, etc. directly to the individual "character boxes".
-If we wanted to introduce a node for every individual character, we could mimic this directly in HTML- however, this approach is too extreme even for my taste.
-Luckily, in almost every situation where colors and fonts are changed, the changes are achieved via LATEX macros that align with TEX's 'stomach tree".
+Naturally, HTML is a tree structure of nested nodes.
+Somewhat counter-intuitively, so are TEX's stomach elements, but unfortunately at the cost of attaching information such as the current font, font size, color, etc., directly to the individual "character boxes".
+If we wanted to introduce a node for every individual character, we could mimic this directly in HTML-however, this approach is too extreme even for my taste.
+Luckily, in almost every situation where colors and fonts are changed, the changes are achieved via LATEX macros that align with TEX's "stomach tree".
 For example, clearly entails a tree of font and color changes, which ideally should be represented as a corresponding HTML tree:

-'''

 \textbf{\textcolor{blue}{some} \emph{text}}

-'''

-some

-text
+some text

-'''